-The NLIHC Organizing Awards recognize outstanding achievement during 2019 in statewide, regional, citywide, neighborhood, and/or resident organizing that furthers NLIHC’s mission of achieving socially just public policy to ensure people with the lowest incomes in the U.S. have affordable and decent homes.
-Special consideration will be given to nominations that incorporate tenant- or resident-centered organizing.
-The awards will be presented at the NLIHC 2019 Housing Policy Forum being held March 25-27, 2020 at the Washington Court Hotel in Washington, D.C.
+The NLIHC Organizing Awards recognize outstanding achievement during 2020 in statewide, regional, citywide, neighborhood, and/or resident organizing that furthers NLIHC’s mission of achieving socially just public policy to ensure people with the lowest incomes in the U.S. have affordable and decent homes.
+Special consideration will be given to nominations that incorporate tenant- or resident-centered organizing and leadership.

 Questions?
-Please reach out to Joey Lindstrom at: email@example.com
+Please reach out to Olivia Arena at:

 These workshops are reserved for renters, residents, and community leaders.

 NLIHC has long offered special sessions for low-income residents prior to the start of the larger Housing Policy Forum.
-Based on feedback we received from residents that they would appreciate more time for resident-specific learning and an opportunity to interact with NLIHC state partners, NLIHC will offer additional resident sessions starting on Tuesday, March 24, at 2:00 p.m., including a dinner with state partners that evening.
-The special resident sessions will continue on Wednesday, March 25 at 8:30 a.m. prior to the full Forum start at 1:00 p.m.
+Based on feedback we received from residents that they would appreciate more time for resident-specific learning and an opportunity to interact with NLIHC state partners, NLIHC will offer additional resident sessions throughout the conference.
+The special resident sessions will continue on prior to the full Forum start at 1:00 p.m.